Peano

 Run over all local particle-active particle combinations.

-The generic implementation realises a nested loops: We call interaction per pair of local and active particles.
+The generic implementation realises a nested loop: We call interaction per pair of local and active particles.
 The interaction functor may modify the local particle.
-It is the responsibility of the update predicate to ensure that no particle is updated twice, even if it is sitting right at the face in-between two cell.
+It is the responsibility of the update predicate to ensure that no particle is updated twice: For example, most users will look whether a particle is contained within the local cell, so we do not update it when actually the neighbour should do that job, but if it is sitting right at the face in-between two cells, then we also have to check a boolean that tells us where we are regarding updates.
 The predicate also should check if there's a self-interaction and mask it out if appropriate.

-The routine accepts a container over particle pointers, but the functor f actually accepts references.
+The routine accepts a container over particle pointers.
+The functor f however accepts references.
 It is the responsibility of this routine to map pointers onto references.
 We use

 for (auto& localParticle : localParticles) {